Using the Tools

 Magnets are special spots on a shape that attract connection lines.
 If there are no magnets on a shape, all lines connect to the shape’s center by default.
 If there is at least one magnet, each connected line is attracted to the nearest one.
 You can also connect lines directly to magnets, to make sure they stay connected to the same magnet regardless of where the shape is moved.

-If you want to place magnets in very specific places on a shape, select the Magnet Tool and then click anywhere on the object.
+If you want to place magnets in very specific places on a shape, click the Magnet Tool and then click anywhere on the object.

-To delete a magnet, select the Magnet Tool, Option-click the magnet you would like to remove, and then click on the × that appears beneath the mouse pointer.
+To delete a magnet, Option-click on the magnet you would like to remove, and then click on the × that appears beneath the mouse pointer.

 To learn more about the magnet presets and locations, see Changing the Way Objects Connect with the Connections Inspector.